hoomaanf/FelfelDM/README.md

 **Where to configure:** Settings → General → Download Rules → Manage Rules...

-**Import/Export:** Rules can be exported to JSON for backup and imported back.

 ### 🎯 Preview Sizes Before Downloading

 No need to add the file to see its size!
 When you enter URLs: